In this English vocabulary lesson, you’ll learn a fairly new expression in English: ‘friend-shoring’.

 Okay, that’s all for this lesson.

-If you think these podcast lessons help boost your ability to speak English, consider subscribing so you never out.
-Also, check out the webpage ‘englishforeconomists.com’ to see all previous lessons.
-If supply chains are your thing, specifically check out lesson #26 as well.
+If you think these podcast lessons help boost your ability to speak English, consider subscribing so you never miss out.
+If supply chains are your thing, specifically check out lesson #26 as well, where we discuss Problems and Delays in the Supply Chain.
+Or, check out this lesson on “Nearshoring”.

-If you think private English lessons would boost your ability to communicate in English, you can also contact me through the web page.
+If you think private English lessons would boost your ability to communicate in English, you can also contact me through that link.
 I will find a way to help you learn.
 Consider me your ally in your goal to improve your English.

 Okay.
 That´s it for now.
 I will be back soon with another English lesson for people working in the areas of economics and finance.
 See you then!